 Haydn spent much of his career as a court musician for the wealthy Esterházy family at their remote estate.
 Until the later part of his life, this isolated him from other composers and trends in music so that he was, as he put it, "forced to become original".
 Yet his music circulated widely and for much of his career he was the most celebrated composer in Europe.

-He was a friend and mentor of Mozart, a teacher of Beethoven, and the older brother of composer Michael Haydn.
+He was a friend and mentor of Mozart, a teacher of Beethoven, with whom he formed the First Viennese School.
+He was also the older brother of composer Michael Haydn.